Nokia is launching a range of entry-level QLED TVs

 The Finnish smartphone brand has teamed up with Austrian firm Streamview to produce a new range of entry-level 'QLED' TVs ranging from 43- to 70-inch in size.

-According to flatpanelshd, the Nokia-branded sets come with a built-in subwoofer, quad-core processor, three HDMI 2.0 ports, WiFi and Bluetooth, built-in Chromecast, Game mode and a response time of 8ms.
+According to flatpanelshd, the Nokia-branded sets come with a built-in subwoofer, quad-core processor, three HDMI 2.0 ports, WiFi and Bluetooth, built-in Chromecast and Game mode.
 You also get 8GB of storage for recording live TV.

 Fun fact: although described as 'QLED' the Nokia sets feature a classic LCD – rather than LED – panel.
 A Quantum Dot film layer is added to achieve higher brightness.
 Both Samsung and TCL already employ the same LCD-based wizardry.